FPGAwars/apio/docs/command-execution.md

 2. Initializing the text console output in `apio_console.py` with the color preferences and theme.

-3. Creating an `ApioEnv` object, which contains the SCons invocation context and is passed around, similar to the `ApioContext` in the parent Apio process.
+3. Creating an `ApioEnv` object, which contains the SCons invocation context and is passed around, similar to the `ApioContext` in the parent Apio CLI process.

 4. Instantiating an architecture plugin object for the current architecture; in our example, it's a `PluginIce40` instance.

-5. Creating an `SConsHandler` instance with the Apio environment and plugin and calling its `execute()` method.
+5. Creating an `SConsHandler` instance with the Apio CLI environment and plugin and calling its `execute()` method.

-> The `ApioEnv`, which is Apio-specific, should not be confused with the standard SCons `SConsEnvironment` class.
+> The `ApioEnv`, which is Apio CLI-specific, should not be confused with the standard SCons `SConsEnvironment` class.

 ## 9. Defining SCons targets and builders